tsugicontrib/tsugi-node-sample/README.md

 how to approach a Tsugi (www.tsugi.org) implementation for Node.
 For now the application and emergent Tsugi library code will all be in this sample application repo.
-As the Tsugi library code become more of a real library, the code will be refactored so the Tsugi Node library can be distributed through npm.
+As the Tsugi library code becomes more of a real library, the code will be refactored so the Tsugi Node library can be distributed through npm.

 Installation